 9. Frutta (Fruit)

-Fruit is often eaten as part of the typical Italian breakfast.
+Fruit is often eaten as part of Italian breakfasts.
 Italy has very well-developed agriculture and fresh, seasonal fruit is very easy to buy and savour at its best.
 Apples from Trentino, kiwis and peaches from Lake Garda, cherries from Marostica, citrus fruit from Sicily, many local varieties of fruit… You will be spoiled for choice!

-Head to the local market or fruit and veg shop to pick some juicy beauties for your Italian breakfast.
-Even supermarkets in Italy stock predominantly fruit and veg from local producers, so you can buy freshly picked seasonal produce.
+Head to the local market or greengrocer to pick some juicy beauties for your breakfast in Italy.
+Italian supermarkets also stock fruit and veg that are mainly locally grown, so you have many options to buy freshly picked seasonal produce.

-If your hotel serves breakfast, most often than not, there is always a selection of fruit offered to guests.
+If your hotel serves breakfast, most often than not, there is a good selection of fruit offered to guests.
 Forego the imported bananas and try what’s local and fresh.

 My Verdict on This Italian Breakfast Food: What can I say?!
 Eating fresh seasonal fruit was one of the advantages of living in Italy.
 Just by looking at the selection in our local fruit and veg shop, I knew not just what season it was but also the month.
 Juicy clementines for Christmas, sweet grapes in August, apples from Trentino year-round.
 All the fresh, juicy fruit was a wonderful addition to our Italian breakfast table.